Plank theorems and their applications: a survey: Applications in analysis

-is the $n$th Gelfand number of the operator $T^n$. \end{theorem} The hypotheses of the previous theorem are reminiscent of \cref{thm:weak} and the proof relies on Bang's lemma.
+is the $n$th \textit{Gelfand number} of the operator $T^n$ (see III.2.C.5 in \cite{beauzabook}).
+The hypotheses of \cref{thm:beau} are reminiscent of \cref{thm:weak} and the proof relies on Bang's lemma.
 It was noted in $1990$ by Beauzamy that a solution to the symmetric plank problem (that is, to Bang's conjecture for symmetric convex bodies) would extend \cref{thm:beau} more generally to a sequence of bounded operators and thus strengthen the uniform boundedness principle.
 This actually prompted Ball to work on plank problems.
-We can find a proof of this stenghtening of \cref{thm:beau} in a paper of Müller and Vrs\v{o}vsk\'{y} \cite{orbits} for a single $x\in H$, where the hypotheses for a complex Hilbert space are slightly weakened.
-It was later showed \cite{m-v} that the conditions in \cref{thm:m-v} are sufficient to ensure that the set of $x\in X$ such that $\norm{T_nx}\to\infty$ is dense in $X$.
+We can find a proof of this stenghtening of \cref{thm:beau} in a paper of Müller and Vr\v{s}ovsk\'{y} \cite{orbits} for a single $x\in H$, where the hypotheses for a complex Hilbert space are slightly weakened.
+It was later showed \cite{m-v} that the conditions in the following theorem are sufficient to ensure that the set of $x\in X$ such that $\norm{T_nx}\to\infty$ is dense in $X$.

 \begin{thm} Let $T_n$, $n\in \N$, be a sequence of bounded linear operators on a Banach space $X$.
 If

 then there exists $x\in X$ such that $\norm{T_nx}\to\infty$.
 Furthermore, if $X$ is a complex Hilbert space, then it is sufficient that $\sum_{n=1}^\infty\norm{T_n}^{-2}<\infty$. \end{thm}